 Prepares America's kids to succeed in school by partnering with doctors to prescribe books and encourage families to read together.

-According to Alabama’s Kids Count Data 2012, 27.4% of Alabama’s children live in poverty and 34% of them live in single-parent households.
+According to Voices for Alabama’s Kids Count Data Book 2013, 27.6 percent of Alabama’s children live in poverty and 34 percent of them live in single-parent households.
 New books and advice to parents through Reach Out and Read may be the only chance for these children to have access to a life of learning.